 Deliverable Goals Developed By Approved By Complete System - includes all code - modules, components, and libraries - kept in the production version of the data repository.
-For Software-as- a-Service, vendors provide the system for use, but do not hand-over actual code.
-Deliver system that meets the business need and all requirements Deploy system to production environment Development Team Agency CIO System Documentation - includes all technical documentation delivered during the project (e.g. the SDD and the User Guide).
+Deliver system that meets the business need and all requirements Deploy system to production environment Development Team Agency CIO System Documentation - includes all technical documentation delivered during the project (e.g. the SDD and System Administration Manual).
 Provide all documentation necessary to effectively operate and maintain the system Development Team Agency CIO Implementation Notice - formally requests approval for system changes made during the Implementation Phase.
 Formally request approval for system implementation Development Team Agency CIO Project Sponsor Readiness Document - consolidates summary information regarding the current status of the system and the project and provides decision makers with the information necessary to make a "Go/No Go" decision.
-It should include a checklist listing all work products, User Acceptance Test (UAT) results, other indicators of success measures and deliverable acceptance.
+It should include a checklist listing all work products, acceptance test results, other indicators of success measures and deliverable acceptance.
 Provide information necessary to make the go/no-go decision Consolidate status information regarding the effective completion of the project and achievement of project objectives and SDLC requirements Affirm achievement of all deliverable acceptance criteria Development Team Agency CIO

-Deliverable Goals Developed By Approved By Version Description Document - primary configuration control document used to track and control versions of software released to the operational environment.
-It also summarizes features and contents for the software build and identifies and describes the version of software delivered.
-Allow for tracking and control of software releases to the operational environment Document features and content in software builds Identify the version of the software being delivered Development Team Agency CIO Post-Implementation Review Report - summarizes the assessment of Implementation activities at the end of the Implementation Phase.
-Summarize assessment of implementation activities Evaluate the effectiveness of the system implementation after the system has been in production Determine if the system does what it was designed to do Project Manager Agency CIO Project Sponsor Project Manager Development Team Standard Operating Procedures (SOP) (Optional) - defines in detail how the Systems Team will perform the business processes related to the operations and maintenance of the system.
-Whereas the User Guide is focused on the use of the system specifically, the SOP addresses all related business processes.
-Provide detailed instructions for future business processes Ensure consistent execution of business processes Drive performance improvement and improve organizational results Development Team Agency CIO should accompany each deliverable requiring approval.
-DoIT will periodically request copies of these documents as part of its oversight responsibilities.
+Deliverable Goals Developed By Approved By Version Description Document - primary configuration control document used to track and control versions of a system released to the operational environment.
+It also summarizes features and contents for the build and identifies and describes the version delivered.
+Allow for tracking and control of system releases to the operational environment Document features and content in system builds Identify the version of the system being delivered Development Team Agency CIO Post-Implementation Review Report - summarizes the assessment of Implementation activities at the end of the Implementation Phase.
+Summarize assessment of implementation activities Evaluate the effectiveness of the system development after the system has been in production Determine if the system does what it was designed to do Project Manager Agency CIO Project Sponsor Project Manager Development Team Standard Operating Procedures (SOP) (Optional) - defines in detail how the Systems Team will perform the business processes related to the operations and maintenance of the system.
+Provide detailed instructions for future business processes Ensure consistent execution of business processes Drive performance improvement and improve organizational results Development Team Agency CIO